samedhi/firemore/README.md

 ## Build Local State Atom

 Let's say you needed to keep track of the best of the [Three Stooges](https://en.wikipedia.org/wiki/The_Three_Stooges)?
-How might you go about doing this?
+How might you go about doing this with our current knowledge?

 ```HTML
 The best stooge is <span id="best-stooge-value"></span>.